anasmarwan/anasmarwan.github.io/_pages/about.md

 I am an Undergraduate Teaching Assistant (UGTA) at Department of Mathematics, KCL.
 My tasks include assisting first-year Maths undergraduates with their assigments, which cover a range of modules - Calculus I, Linear Algebra & Geomtery I, Sequences & Series, and Introduction to Algebra.
 On top of that, I also volunteer to join [Rakan Tutor](https://rakantutor.org/) as an SPM Mathematics Tutor, to support underserved secondary school students in Malaysia.

 My academic interests lie in the field of Geometry and Topology.
-My music interests were dominated by K-Pop industries.
+My music interests are dominated by K-Pop industries.
 You can reach me by [email](mailto:aabrazak1@gmail.com) or [Instagram](https://www.instagram.com/anasmarwan/) if you wish to talk more about my interests.